Everyday Life

 Speech and Bullying

-Unfortunately, a speech difficulty or speech disorder often marks a child out for bullying.
-This article discusses bullying behaviours, dealing with...
+Unfortunately a speech difficulty or speech disorder often marks a child out for bullying.
+For example, children who stammer or stutter often have to cope wi...

 Speech and Public Speaking

-Public speaking is nerve-wracking for most people, and individuals with speech and/or voice disorders may be even less comfortable speaking before a...
+Public speaking is nerve-wracking for most people and individuals with speech and/or voice disorders may be even less comfortable speaking before a large cro...

 Speech and Self Esteem